-ESPITE BEING THE LAST TOPIC of this chapter, watering is the most important task in the routine daily life of your greenhouse.
+pespite being the last topic of this chapter, watering is the most important task in the routine daily life of your greenhouse.
 Watering effectively - by never allowing plants to be stressed by under-watering, or suffering root damage from over-watering - is a skill which must be learnt.
 You will soon know by instinct whether a plant looks happy and healthy or not, but understanding the relationship between soil moisture and plant health is sometimes surprisingly difficult to grasp.